an instructional interlude

 That’s the narrative, isn’t it?
 That humans are following this trajectory of progress, albeit so slowly at first that nothing happens for millenia.
 Everyone just sits and stares at each other.
 And trust me, after a lifetime spent examining the fossil record so you don’t have to, I can confidently tell you that these millenia of staring are sheer tedium.

 Sitting and staring.
 That’s it, dude.
+That’s the entire calendar of activities on cruise ship Earth.
 You could kill for a decent conversation, but because there’s no other activity—except for finding food, eating food, getting sick from the food, dying from the food or surviving the food, at which point the survivor carves the name of the food onto the Great Big Rock of Food That Won’t Kill You, with five stars and the “best before” date, which at this point is straightforward, “best before you starve to death”—because the only rainy-, or cloudy- or unseasonally cold- or even sunny-day activity is sitting around staring at everyone else who survived the food, good luck with that having a conversation thing.

 I mean, there’s only so much feigned interest you can project in a lifetime.